 Most studies showed high quality regarding random sequence generation and allocation concealment.
 A large number of studies had limited missing data or used an appropriate imputation technique.
 However, more than 40% of exercise arms were rated with high risk of adherence bias.
 Possibly, this bias could explain the small effect sizes found in the current meta-analysis.
-Adherence to unsupervised exercise is difficult to monitor, and small effects of unsupervised exercise programme.
+Adherence to unsupervised exercise is difficult to monitor, and small effects of unsupervised exercise could be a result of low adherence to the prescribed exercise programme.
 More than 75% of included exercise arms did not report any information on contamination, while high contamination could result in small pooled effect sizes.
 Overall, the quality of studies included in the current meta-analysis was higher than studies not included; this finding holds for all of the quality items assessed.